endeavouros-team/Weekly-ISO-Rebuilds/README.md

 **These ISOs are not the default recommended ISOs to use!**

-They are not tested in the same way as the default release ISO here:
+They are not tested in the same way as the default release ISO!
+You can get latest released and tested ISO here:

 https://endeavouros.com/latest-release/